skychil/kombol/README.md

   1. Other combo locations
      * I tried over 100 combo pairs and only used the most ergonomic
      * The runners up are in the layout image as 'ghosted' keys, and can be used if needed
-  1. Opposite hand layer activation (like miryoku)
+  1. Opposite hand mod/layer activation (like miryoku)
-     * Single hand layer activation tested faster for the the way I think and type
+     * Same hand mod/layer activation tested faster and more natural for my brain
   1. Tap Dances (like CCCACV and dotSpaceShift)
      * Testing revealed them to be too slow compared to combos
   1. Common words as plover combos across both hands